UniversalDependencies/docs/_fr-overview/morphology.md

 # Morphology

-This document is a placeholder for the language-specific overview of guidelines for part-of-speech tags and features.
+At present there are no features available for French.
+In a future release, we hope to add lemmas and other features.